 Employing foreign candidates requires special permission from the local labor authorities.
 Moreover, proof of residence in the city in which employment is applied is required by the employees.
 However, if a foreign company has a legal setup in China, they have the liberty to hire employees directly.

-In general, a company in China decides the category of employees that are suitable and the hiring options vary upon company to company.
+In general, a company in China decides the category of employees that are suitable and the hiring options vary from company to company.

-This article describes the hiring options for different company types in China.
+This article describes the hiring options in China for different company types.

 A WFOE is a fully foreign-owned limited company based in China and is the most popular way of doing business in China.